-Captivating photos of vineyards and golf courses, an aerial shot of a green pine and golden larch forest, and a snap of a lone hiker looking down on Rose Valley Reservoir—plus other alluring images of the city and lake posted on @kenny_hagen, Kenny Hagen’s Instagram feed—caught the attention of Tourism Kelowna.
+Captivating photos of vineyards and golf courses, an aerial shot of green pine and golden larch forest, and a snap of a lone hiker looking down on Rose Valley Reservoir—plus other alluring images of the city and lake posted on @kenny_hagen, Kenny Hagen’s Instagram feed—caught the attention of Tourism Kelowna.

 Hagen, a photographer and videographer with Buzz Marketing, spends his days taking photos and making videos for real estate and small business clients around town.
 Now, thanks to his eye for capturing Kelowna’s scenic views (and tagging @tourismkelowna or #exploreKelowna), the 26-year-old has been tapped as a Tourism Kelowna content creator.